 We were previously informed by CS Mining that the property has been in production and there are royalties owing to us.
-To date, we have not yet received payment of these royalty amounts.
-On June 2, 2016 a group of creditors of CS Mining filed a petition for involuntary Chapter 11 bankruptcy and on June 3, 2016 two of CS Mining's owners filed an action against the other owners of the company.
+On June 2, 2016 a group of creditors of CS Mining filed a petition for involuntary Chapter 11 bankruptcy and on June 3, 2016, two of CS Mining's owners filed an action against the other owners of the company.
 Subsequently, CS Mining converted the involuntary bankruptcy to voluntary Chapter 11 bankruptcy.
 Debtor-in-possession (DIP) financing has been approved by the bankruptcy court.
 We continue to monitor the proceedings and will assert the Company's interests to ensure the royalty is protected.
-Given the uncertainty surrounding the bankruptcy proceeding, we have prudently written down the royalty interest to \$1.
+Given the uncertainty surrounding the bankruptcy proceeding, we prudently wrote down the royalty interest to \$1 at the end of November 2016.
+During the three months ended February 28, 2017, we received a nominal payment from CS Mining, LLC, Debtor in Possession of US\$775.